 - Visit the school at least weekly to facilitate leadership activities and provide follow-up on professional development implementation;

 - Work with the school, school district staff, school board members, parents, community members, and other stakeholders as necessary to provide a comprehensive support network;

-- Work with the school board once every 5-6 weeks to establish goals for the school district and engage in strategic planning to meet district goals; and
+- Work with the school board as needed to establish goals for the school district and engage in strategic planning to meet district goals; and

 - Engage the community to gather input concerning strengths, weaknesses, opportunities, and barriers within the school/district.

 Length of Commitment: Services are provided for three years.

 Please contact Dr. Clint Jones at email@example.com for more information.